 - Large amounts of antibodies are required, which translate to higher cost to produce the test kits;

-- It cannot detect early stage viral infections due to low pathogen load, which translate into poor clinical sensitivity.
+- Colloidal gold cannot detect early stage infections, characterised by a low pathogen load, which translate into poor clinical sensitivity.

-QDs-based tests effectively address these two limitations.
+QDs-based tests effectively address the limitations of colloidal gold.
 QDs generate very bright fluorescence (brighter than other fluorescence molecules), meaning that a lower amount of QD-antibody is necessary to generate a signal.
-This high brightness also allows the detection of lower concentration of pathogens, enabling early diagnosis and treatment, with substantial healthcare cost savings.
+This high brightness also allows the detection of lower concentration of pathogens, enabling early diagnosis and treatment with substantial healthcare cost savings.